webmakaka/Blockchain-for-Business-with-Hyperledger-Fabric/README.md

 Here is 2 branches.

-- master with updated comes by me and works with hyperledger v2.2
+- master with updated codes by me and works with hyperledger v2.2
 - orig - with original codes for v.1.4.
 I had some issue with starting hypeledger network.

 <br/>